fengranMark/ConvSDG/README.md

-# ConvGDA
+# ConvSDG
-A code repository of the submission - ConvGDA: Generative Data Augmentation in Conversational Search
+A code repository of the submission - ConvSDG: Session Data Generation for Conversational Search